MarioDelgadoSr/AddBlenderCustomPropertiesFromCSV/README.md

 <!-- Markdown reference: https://guides.github.com/features/mastering-markdown/ -->
 # Python Script to Add Blender Custom Properties From CSV File

-The Python script, [AddBlenderCustomPropertiesFromCSV.py](https://github.com/MarioDelgadoSr/AddBlenderCustomPropertiesFromCSV/blob/master/py/AddBlenderCustomPropertiesFromCSV.py), will read a formatted csv (comma seperated value) file and use its contents to set [Custom Properties](https://docs.blender.org/manual/en/latest/data_system/custom_properties.html?highlight=custom%20properties).
+* The Python script, [AddBlenderCustomPropertiesFromCSV.py](https://github.com/MarioDelgadoSr/AddBlenderCustomPropertiesFromCSV/blob/master/py/AddBlenderCustomPropertiesFromCSV.py), will read a formatted csv (comma seperated value) file and use its contents to set [Custom Properties](https://docs.blender.org/manual/en/latest/data_system/custom_properties.html?highlight=custom%20properties).

+* The Blender Add-on, [AddBlenderCustomPropertiesFromCSVAddOn.py](https://github.com/MarioDelgadoSr/AddBlenderCustomPropertiesFromCSV/blob/master/py/AddBlenderCustomPropertiesFromCSVAddOn.py), will perform the same task, but as an Add-on integrated into the 3D View Tool Panel.

 * The file loaded must be in a [*csv.DictReader*](https://docs.python.org/3/library/csv.html) class format.
 * This script can be used to 'enrich' a Blender file, that will be exported to a glTF file, with embedded data.